 <b>Appearance</b>

 The device is made in a standard 2U case, 800 mm long.
-On the front panel, there are twelve bays for 3.5" drives with hot-swap support.
+The front panel has twelve bays for 3.5" drives with hot-swap support.
 Without using special adapters, you can also install 2.5" drives.
 Each bay has status and activity indicators.

-On the left side, there is a block with buttons (power and ID with built-in LEDs, as well as a hidden reset button) and indicators (disk activity, system status, OCP network card presence), and on the right are VGA and two USB 3.1 ports for quick connection of a console, drives, or other devices.
+On the left side there is a block with buttons (power and ID with built-in LEDs, as well as a hidden reset button) and indicators (disk activity, system status, presence of OCP network cards), and on the right there are VGA and two USB 3.1 ports for quick connection of a console, drives, or other devices.

-At the rear, most of the space is occupied by slots for expansion cards.
+The rear panel is mostly occupied by slots for expansion cards.
 We will talk about their possible configurations later.
 In the bottom row, we see two OCP 3.0 slots for specialized expansion cards (usually used for network adapters), two USB 3.0, VGA, and an OOB management network port.
-On the right are two power supplies with hot-swap support.
+On the right are two hot-swappable power supplies.

 To access the "insides" of the server, you need to remove the top cover, which is closed with a latch with additional locking.